rsaeks/jAlly/Pods/KeychainSwift/README.md

 if keychain.lastResultCode != noErr { /* Report error */ }
 ```

+## Using KeychainSwift from Objective-C

+[This manual](https://github.com/marketplacer/keychain-swift/wiki/Using-KeychainSwift-in-Objective-C-project) describes how to use KeychainSwift in Objective-C apps.

 ## Known serious issue

 It [has been reported](https://github.com/marketplacer/keychain-swift/issues/15) that the library sometimes returns `nil`  instead of the stored Keychain value.
 The issue seems to be random and hard to reproduce.
 It may be connected with [the Keychain issue](https://forums.developer.apple.com/thread/4743) reported on Apple developer forums.
 If you experienced this problem feel free to create an issue so we can discuss it and find solutions.